getAlby/js-sdk/README.md

 const client = new Client(authClient);
 // the authClient will automatically refresh the access token if expired using the refresh token

-await client.sendBoostagram({
+// pass in an array if you want to send multiple boostagrams with one call await client.sendBoostagram({
   recipient: {
     address: '030a58b8653d32b99200a2334cfe913e51dc7d155aa0116c176657a4f1722677a3',